shatwell/seefo/README.md

-# seefo
+# seefo: an R package for data analyses in lake research

 <!-- badges: start -->
 <!-- badges: end -->

 The seefo package is a collection of useful functions and tools for common tasks in lake research in the SEEFO department at UFZ.
 It is a growing, collaborative project and additional contributions are welcome and encouraged.
-These tools include: calculating ice and stratification phenology, reading raw data files from sondes, calculating water density and leap years, calculating volume-weighted mean using hyspographic information, interpolating to fixed depth grids or daily values.
+There are tools for calculating stratification and ice phenology, downloading and reading ERA5 reanalysis data, working with time series, like interpolating profiles to fixed depths, or interpolating over time to daily values, and calculating volume-weighted means with morphometric information.
+There are also functions for calculating nutrient retention in lakes or reservoirs, and for reading and working with raw sensor data for common sensors in the department.

 ## Installation